 A number of studies claimed they build highly accurate fault-proneness prediction models, using regression analysis techniques and product measures, that find between the 70% and 90% of all the fault-prone modules with an accuracy around 80% [4, 5, 6, 7, 8].
 However, these models are build and verified on the same software system, assuming the fault-proneness prediction model will only be used on that particular system.
 This assumption affects the quality and the generalisability of the model: (i) The quality is affected by the limited data a single system is able to provide for training the model.
 If there is too little data available for the model to be trained with, it will influence the prediction accuracy negatively by overgeneralising the training data.
 As a result, the current system must be mature enough before any prediction model can be used with reasonable accuracy, and even then the data is still limited to a single system. (ii) The generalisability is affected by only considering the current system in the validation process.
 The validation of the prediction model will only provide insights in the accuracy of the model regarding that particular system, but it tells nothing about the performance of the model on other systems.
-As a result, the model is tied to that system and cannot be used with confidence on other systems.
 Also, because the model needs to be rebuild for each system, the model is unable to evolve over time.